zhezhangsh/Crux/README.md

 # Crux
-The Crux pipeline uses a recursive procedure to refine and evaluate annotation of novel transcripts and exon-exon junstions detected from RNA-seq data.
+The Crux pipeline of RNA-seq data uses a recursive procedure to refine and evaluate annotation of novel transcripts and exon-exon junstions detected by STAR and other programs.